 Join Newnan-Coweta Historical Society for an old-fashioned Possum Supper in the tradition of the longtime Newnan Possum Eaters Convention.
 Hear history of how Possum Suppers became a Newnan tradition starting during the political campaign of William Yates Atkinson for Governor of Georgia in the 1890s and how the possum became a mascot for President William Howard Taft.
 The tradition was continued by Newnan civic leaders at several locations into the 1950s and ’60s.

-The dinner is 7:30 p.m.
-Sept.
-21 at the Historic Train Depot, 60 E. Broad St. in downtown Newnan.
+The dinner IS RESCHEDULED FOR 7:30 p.m.
+WED., NOV.
+8 at the Historic Train Depot, 60 E. Broad St. in downtown Newnan.
 Tickets, $25, are available on Eventbrite.com.
-Here’s the link:
+Here is the link for the dinner details:

 Come see what’s new at the museum!